 Promote strong choices.

-Rather than be saddled with an impossibility of options, a fighter with a strong set move repertoire will select more quickly.
+Rather than be saddled with an impossibility of options, a fighter with a strong set moves fighting repertoire will select more quickly.
 Because of the gains in confidence and a strengthened ability to choose, paradoxically the set move fighter discovers greater adaptability.
 They understand the process that led them to the moves they now own, and for that reason – that very limitation – they will develop spontaneity.